Fungai-P/SuperHeroAssessment/README.md

-This is a simple Restful service that consumes a third party API (https://superheroapi.com)
+This is a simple .Net core 6.0 Restful service that consumes a third party API (https://superheroapi.com)

 ## Architecture
 The architecture makes use of a watered down CQRS design to remove a lot of complexity and layers and is developed with SOLID Principles in mind.
 I made use of the MediatR Pattern.
 I wanted to ensures that we have loose coupling and that there is no direct communication between components.
 All components have a single responsibility and are open for extension.